MERCY ACADEMY, KENYA

-These classrooms, construction beginning in Nov 2019, are already being used by learners although they are yet to be fully completed.
-In Jan 2020 the current developments gave the School a right standing with Ministry of Education officials.
-When some schools were denied permission to open doors for learners at the beginning of January, Mercy school was given permission to continue with learning because the School had demonstrated commitment and excellence in “infrastructure development”, despite the fact that some learners are still taking lessons in the old structures which had been declared unfit and dangerous by the same Ministry officials.
-We are thankful to God this breakthrough.
+In Jan 2020 Mercy Academy was seen favourably in an inspection by Ministry of Education officials.
+When some schools were denied permission to open doors for learners at the beginning of January, Mercy school was given permission to continue with learning because the School had demonstrated commitment and excellence in “infrastructure development.”
+We are thankful to God for this breakthrough.

 In 2017 the school had 269 children from Nursery level to grade 8.
 It also provided ‘Early Childhood Development’ classes for the youngest children.

-The current enrolment rose from 290 at closing last year to 350 as at end of January this year and we are hoping for increased enrolments.
+The current enrolment rose from 290 at closing last year to 350 as at end of January 2020 and we are hoping for increased enrolments.

 The teachers and students are focused on providing and receiving a good educational standard to prepare them for a successful future life.
 Founder and Director of Mercy Children’s Home, Consolate Muga emphasises the need for a continuum of education for a child to be able to survive and thrive in Kenya.

 Attaining secondary qualification is vital for the children's future and AAI has also been able to support children in various local secondary schools as well as through to completion of Tertiary and University courses.
 Many children in the local community fail to access Secondary and Tertiary education because of poverty.
 In 2019, the EDUCATIONAL SPONSORSHIP PROGRAM administered by African Action supported over 40 Primary Students, 30 Secondary Students and 14 children at the Tertiary level.
 18 children are still awaiting Sponsorship to be able to continue their education.
 EDUCATION FUND